JBudgieUK/Jack_Budge_Semester2_2021/Journal.md

 After i finished my script and was testing my component the object wasnt destroying the Enemey, after multiple checks and changes, i couldnt figure out what it was.
 So after showing a friend they told me i should try adding a rigid body to the object which worked out right.

 ## 16/03/2021
 I am starting my small game project with all the components.
-I will need to add all the components with a Fps and Enemy.
+I will need to add all the components into the scene making them all work together.
+I first added in my FPS script and enemy script.

+## 23/03/2021
+Today i added my next two scripts which were my health and attack script.
+However using both the attack and pick up script caused the character to hit attack when picking up an object.
+It didnt effect the gameplay just made look odd.